giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ## Running typechecking as a test

-To add real typechecking, one that will fail the build, and not just show up in Visual Studio Code, we need TypeScript in our package.
+To add real typechecking, one that will fail the build, and not just show up in Visual Studio Code, we need to add TypeScript to our package.
 Let's do that:

 ```sh
 npm install --save-dev typescript